 Indoor Obstacle Course

 Practice gross motor skills while having a blast!
 Using simple materials and toys you already own transform the toy room or any room into an indoor field event to keep them moving!
-Here is a fun video of how to Make a Laser Maze out of string and tape our friends at Children’s Museum of Cleveland.
+Make a laser maze out of string and tape.

 Color Eye Spy